EPA ID: VAD077923449

 - Beginning in 1982, a number of organizations, including EPA Region III and the Commonwealth of Virginia, began collecting environmental samples to assess the surface water runoff and leachate problem at the landfill.
 The sampling results provided evidence that hazardous substances were entering the environment from the landfill.
 Both ground water and surface water were being contaminated, as a result.

 - The landfill was shut down by court order on May 11, 1990.
 When operations ceased, the active part of the landfill remained uncovered.
 The thickness of the soil cover over the rest of the landfill generally did not exceed six inches.
-Although the Commonwealth of Virginia and Allegheny County undertook several measures since 1990 to improve conditions at the landfill, surface runoff and leachate discharge still continue to pose environmental concerns.
+Although the Commonwealth of Virginia and Allegheny County undertook several measures since 1990 to improve conditions at the landfill, surface runoff and leachate discharge still continued to pose environmental concerns until the Remedial Actions required by the 2002 ROD were implemented.

 NPL Listing History